 Keep your Eye on the Real Prize

 When you set a goal for an advertising campaign, it helps to keep it realistic.
 You can set yourself up for success with even large goals, as long as you keep in mind these elements of goal-setting.
 When you set the goal, make it specific, so that you know what data to monitor and track.
-Make sure the goal is also one that you can measure, whether it’s through a percent increase in sales or through a social media analytic, such as the number of times a video is played.
+Make sure the goal is also one that you can measure, whether it’s through a percent increase in sales or through social media analytics, such as the number of times a video is played.
 Be realistic and set goals that are attainable, making it easier for your team to meet them.
-Then use a timeframe, in order to determine when the goal should be met.
+Then use a timeframe, to determine when the goal should be achieved.
 This will help keep your business – and your advertising team – on track.

 Invest your Money where it Counts